Deltares/hydromt_wflow/docs/user_guide/sediment/attributes.rst

 from the model API.
 These are (same as wflow):

 .. autosummary::
-   :toctree: generated/
+   :toctree: ../../generated/
    :nosignatures:

-   WflowSedimentModel.flwdir
+   ~WflowSedimentModel.flwdir
-   WflowSedimentModel.basins
+   ~WflowSedimentModel.basins
-   WflowSedimentModel.rivers
+   ~WflowSedimentModel.rivers